milesroxas/Flint/docs/guides/creating-a-new-preset.md

 ## Step 8 — Testing

-Aim for unit and integration coverage that mirrors existing suites under `src/features/linter/services/__tests__/`.
+Aim for unit, parity, and snapshot coverage similar to existing suites.

+See also: [Testing Rules and Presets](./testing-rules.md) for a quick-start template to exercise a single rule or a whole preset.

 1. Grammar unit tests